 Why You Want to Go: Food Trucks have proven to the culinary community that they mean serious business, and Seattle’s food truck scene is growing steadily.
 In early August, Capitol Hill will be overrun with tempting treats during the Street Food Fest.
 The roster will feature over 65 local food vendors, serving curbside snacks to hungry food fans.

-First Thing to Eat: The official lineup for the 2014 roster won’t be posted until July 1.
+First Thing to Eat: The official lineup for the 2015 roster is not yet posted.
 In the meantime, the anticipation is eating away at us.

 Where: Gilroy, CA

 Why You Want to Go: Garlic is as delicious as it is good for you, and its versatility in the kitchen makes it an ingredient worth celebrating.
 Gather with fellow garlic lovers and enjoy unique dishes and fiery variations, each an homage to this aromatic titan.
 Pro tip: make sure to have a breath mint handy, in case you bump into the Miss Gilroy Garlic Queen.

 First Thing to Eat: Garlic ice cream may not be everyone’s favorite–but we say, “when in Gilroy” (also, it’s free).

 Where: Buffalo, NY

 Why You Want to Go: If any food trend has proven staying power in the mainstream food space, it’s the Buffalo wing.
 Get saucy with fellow Buffalo wing afficionados in wing-eating competitions, or enter your own chicken wing accoutrements into one of the cooking contests.
 If inventing your own topping isn’t your calling, don’t worry.
 The festival website has you covered.

 First Thing to Eat: When in Buffalo, start with a classic Buffalo wing.
 Once you’ve satisfied that craving, dig into all the other flavor options you’ll find.